 Art Bldg, Room 282

 Jeehey Kim's research encompasses the history of photography, visual culture, and film studies in East Asia.
-Kim is currently working on two book projects: Imagining Korea through Photography, on the history of photography in Korea, and Photography and Death: Funerary Photo-Portraiture in East Asia.
-She also has been writing articles on vernacular photographic practices as well as on documentary films and visual culture in relation to the Cold War and to gender politics in East Asia.
+Kim's first book, Photography and Korea, is the first book on the history of Korean photography in English.
+She is currently working on a book project: Photography and Death: Funerary Photo-Portraiture in East Asia.
+She also has been writing articles on vernacular photographic practices as well as on documentary films and visual culture in relation to the Cold War and gender politics in East Asia.

 “Contemporary Photography Magazines in Korea and Taiwan: Vostok & Voice of Photography,” Trans Asia Photography Review, Vol. 10, No. 2 (Spring, 2020): https://quod.lib.umich.edu/t/tap/7977573.0010.211?view=text;rgn=main.